Red Lentil Dal

 PIN Red Lentil Dal to try it later.

-Before we get to the recipe for this Red Lentil Dal, let’s talk a bit about Indian food!
+Before we get to the recipe for this Red Lentil Dal (with Ginger), let’s talk a bit about Indian food!
 I’ve admitted many times to being intimidated by Indian cooking, even though I love to have Indian dishes in a restaurant.
 But recently I bought a little book called Betty Crocker Easy Indian (affiliate link) that had a lot of recipes that looked tasty, easy, and not too completely Americanized despite the name Betty Crocker on the book.

 What ingredients do you need?